sirithcam/spree-testing/README.md

 #### When to use them?

 There will be a lot of cases in which tests will look very similar to each other and a code can be shared between them.
-In this situation `shared_examples` are perfect to use.<br>
+In this situation `shared_examples` are perfect.<br>
-Also sometimes there will be need to check the same page as a registered User and a Guest.
-In this situation `shared_examples` with many scenarios are handy.
+Also sometimes there will be a need to check the same page as a registered User and a Guest.
+In this situation `shared_examples` with many scenarios will be handy.

 #### How to use them?

-All `shared_examples` files are stored in `spec/shared_examples` and are named the same as file that uses them but without `_spec` in the name.
+All `shared_examples` files are stored in `spec/shared_examples` and are named the same way as file that uses them but without `_spec` in the name.
 E.g. `spec/shared_examples/checkout_page.rb`.

 **Scheme:**